survivejs/webpack-book/manuscript/optimizing/07_performance.md

 - Perform less processing by skipping loaders during development.
 Especially if you are using a modern browser, you can skip using **babel-loader** or equivalent altogether.
 - Use either `include` or `exclude` with JavaScript specific loaders.
 Webpack traverses `node_modules` by default, and executes **babel-loader** over the files unless it has been configured correctly.
-- Cache the results of expensive loaders (e.g., image manipulation) to the disk using the [cache-loader](https://www.npmjs.com/package/cache-loader).
-- Parallelize the execution of expensive loaders using [thread-loader](https://www.npmjs.com/package/thread-loader).
-Given workers come with an overhead in Node, using **thread-loader** is worth it only if the parallelized operation is heavy.
+- Parallelize the execution of expensive loaders using **thread-loader**.
+Given workers come with an overhead in Node, the loader is worth it only if the parallelized operation is heavy.

 ## Optimizing rebundling speed during development